phess2/lipschitz-transformers/docs/source/algorithms/newton-schulz.rst

    <iframe src="https://www.desmos.com/calculator/4xsjfwa5vh?embed" width="47%" height="300px" frameborder="0" style="margin-right: 4%"></iframe>
    <iframe src="https://www.desmos.com/calculator/9yjpijk1fv?embed" width="47%" height="300px" frameborder="0"></iframe>

-This iteration is *non-convergent*!
+This iteration *oscillates* and in fact *does not converge*!
 To see why, observe that a convergent iteration must at the very least satisfy :math:`f(1) = 1` so that :math:`x=1` is a fixed point.
 In turn, this implies that the sum of the coefficients should equal 1.
 But for Keller's polynomial, the coefficients sum to

 .. math::
    3.4445 - 4.7750 + 2.0315 = 0.701 \neq 1.